kaibios0101/MR-CAD/README.md

 Kai Wang, Xian Shi, Ziwei Zhu, Xingjie Hao, Liangkai Chen, Shanshan Cheng, Roger S. Y. Foo and Chaolong Wang*.
 Mendelian randomization analysis of 37 clinical factors and coronary artery disease in East Asian and European populations. *Genome Medicine*.

 In the following sections, we will describe step by step how to reproduce the results.
 The scripts are placed into three directories.
-Please enter into each of these directories and run the scripts according to the description described below. **The scripts here are meant for reproduction of the results in the paper only.**
+Please enter into each of these directories and run the scripts according to the description described below. **The scripts here are meant for reproduction of the results in the paper.**

 ## 1_data_preparation